image of WHAT IS CYBER ESPIONAGE

 ● Ransomware: Encrypts data or systems and requests a ransom to unlock them.

-3. Advanced Persistent Threats (APTs) ● Long-Term Infiltration: APTs entail persistent, focused attacks that frequently go unnoticed for long periods to progressively acquire intelligence.
+3. Advanced Persistent Threats (APTs) ● Long-Term Infiltration: APTs entail persistent, focused attacks that frequently go unnoticed for long periods of time to progressively acquire intelligence.

 4. Zero-Day Exploits ● Exploiting Unknown Vulnerabilities: Attackers gain the upper hand until a fix is created by taking advantage of software vulnerabilities that the program provider is unaware of.